jadenucf/mongodb_setup/README.md

 # jaden's how to guide

-This is a guide on how to connect mongoDB compass with node.
+This is a guide on how to connect MongoDB compass with node.

 ## Prequisites
 Make sure MongoDB compass is installed and your MongoDB image is installed in Docker Desktop.